Why Should I Use Notifications in Project Management Software?

 If you have external users in your project management software, you may want a system that offers branded notifications.
 For example, if you’re sending customers notifications about project documents and tasks, you want the email notifications to carry your business logo and brand, not that of your software.

-Desktop notifications help you stay on top of updates or changes in your account by triggering a pop-up in the corner of your screen any time you’re sent a notification.
-This function allows you to be instantly notified without having to have your inbox open all the time.
+Desktop notifications help you stay on top of updates or changes in your account by triggering a pop-up in the corner of your screen any time you receive a notification.
+This function allows you to be instantly notified without having your inbox open all the time.

 Whenever somebody leaves a comment on a task you follow or assigns you a new task, a small window pops up, including a user avatar (except for Safari on Mac) and a brief sneak peek of the update.